Group-blind optimal transport to group parity and its constrained variants: Introduction

 \paragraph{Contributions}

-We introduce novel methods for removing disparate impact in transfer learning (also known as domain adaptation and fairness repair), without requiring the protected attribute to be revealed.
-Our methods are related to the ``total repair'' and ``partial repair'' schemes of \cite{feldman2015certifying} and \cite{gordaliza2019obtaining}, which project the distributions of features for privileged and unprivileged groups to a target distribution interpolating between the groups.
-However, the previous schemes \citep{gordaliza2019obtaining,feldman2015certifying} require the sensitive attribute to define groups, while the sensitive attribute is either simply unavailable, or even illegal to collect in many settings.
+We introduce novel methods for removing disparate impact in transfer learning (also related to domain adaptation and fairness repair), without requiring the protected attribute to be revealed.
+Our methods are related to the ``total repair'' and ``partial repair'' schemes of \cite{feldman2015certifying} and \cite{gordaliza2019obtaining}, which project the distributions of attributes for privileged and unprivileged groups to a target distribution interpolating between the groups.
+However, the previous schemes \citep{gordaliza2019obtaining,feldman2015certifying} require the protected attribute to define groups, while the protected attribute is either simply unavailable, or even illegal to collect in many settings.

 Our work follows the idea \citep[Slide 23]{Quinn2023} to use marginals from another data set in transfer learning towards a data set whose bias is, at least in part, determined by an unavailable protected attribute.
 In the setting envisioned by the AI Act in the European Union, this additional data set could be collected within so-called regulatory sandbox \cite{allen2019regulatory,morgan2023anticipatory}, wherein a regulator and the developer of an AI system agree to override data privacy protection in a well-defined fashion.
 In many other settings, the data could be collected in the census.
 When no such data exists, such as when France bars the collection of data on the race and ethnicity of its citizens even in the census \citep{Ndiaye2020}, or India bars the collection of data on caste status in its census \citep{Bose2023}, it would seem difficult to address the bias, indeed.